tpaschalis/patron/docs/components/async/Kafka.md

 Both of the packages contain the factory and consumer implementation.

-There is a special feature in the simple package which allows the consumer to goo back a specific amount of time in each partition.
+There is a special feature in the simple package which allows the consumer to go back a specific amount of time in each partition.
-This allows us to consumes the messages from an approximate time onwards.
+This allows us to consume the messages from an approximate time onwards.